Tampa Bay Lightning's Golden Moment: A New Era of Heroes

 But for 62 minutes, they were the best hockey team in the world.

-As the team gathered on ice, gold around their necks, the children of fallen teammate Johnny Gaudreau with them, Guentzel beamed with pride, as did every member of the team.
+As the team gathered on the ice, gold around their necks, the children of fallen teammate Johnny Gaudreau with them, Guentzel beamed with pride, as did every member of the team.

 This win was for Johnny.
 This gold was for them.
 And, most importantly, this triumph was for the United States of America.